Helping Louisiana Truck Accident Victims Obtain the Monetary Compensation they Deserve

 The interstate highway system in the State of Louisiana makes up 933.84 miles of freeway, made up primarily of six interstates.
 Large trucks and tractor-trailers traverse these interstates and most other roads in Louisiana on a daily basis.
 However, truck drivers are not always careful about the way in which they operate their vehicles and are just trying to speed their way through our state.
 When truck drivers drive in careless or reckless ways, they can cause serious accidents.
 When truck accidents do occur, they are oftentimes accompanied by serious and debilitating injuries.

 If you were injured in a truck accident that occurred because of someone else’s negligence, you must obtain legal representation.
-The team of experienced Louisiana truck accident attorneys and legal professionals at Stewart J. Guss Personal Injury Lawyers understand the pain, suffering, and inconvenience that often accompanies the injuries sustained in a truck accident.
+The team of experienced Louisiana truck accident attorneys and legal professionals at Stewart J. Guss Personal Injury Attorneys understand the pain, suffering, and inconvenience that often accompanies the injuries sustained in a truck accident.
 Our team has settled thousands of truck accident cases in and around Louisiana and are ready to assist you with your case today.
 Our office is available for your free consultation, 24 hours a day, seven days a week, at 800-898-4877, or you may contact us now by .

 National Trucking Accident Attorney Stewart J. Guss discusses trucking safety on national news with Mike Papantonio on America’s Lawyer